 The accepted value of priority for a thread is in the range of 1 to 10.

 Let us do discuss how to get and set priority of a thread in java.

 - public final int getPriority(): java.lang.Thread.getPriority() method returns priority of given thread.

 - public final void setPriority(int newPriority): java.lang.Thread.setPriority() method changes the priority of thread to the value newPriority.
 This method throws IllegalArgumentException if value of parameter newPriority goes beyond minimum(1) and maximum(10) limit.

-Output: Main thread priority : 6 t1 thread priority : 6
+main thread priority : 6 t1 thread priority : 6

-- If we are using thread priority for thread scheduling then we should always keep in mind that underlying platform should provide support for scheduling based on thread priority.
+- If we are using thread priority for thread scheduling then we should always keep in mind that the underlying platform should provide support for scheduling based on thread priority.

 This article is contributed by Dharmesh Singh.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.